edgedb/edgedb-js/docs/querybuilder.rst

 **JSON serialization**

 You can also use the ``runJSON`` method to retrieve the query results as a serialized JSON-formatted *string*.
-This serialization happens inside the database and is much faster than calling ``JSON.stringify``.
+This serialization happens inside the database and is much faster than calling ``JSON.stringify`` yourself.

 .. code-block:: typescript